IntelligentAutomationCommunity/Cortex-Search-in-Flows/README.md

 - Variable name used in a flow
 - Block description

+At the end of the search process a list with flownames is displayed, directly hyperlinking to the flow in Gateway.

 Always useful when you forgot in which flow you used something ;-)

 # Installation Instructions